Bird Identifier

 Appearance

-In breeding plumage, adults are strikingly dark, with a sooty black head and underparts, slate-gray wings and back, and white undertail coverts.
-In non-breeding plumage and in juveniles, the bird becomes largely white below with a dark cap, dark smudge on the side of the breast, and gray upperparts, looking quite different from the summer bird.
+Breeding adults are largely sooty black on the head and underparts, with slate-grey wings and back and white undertail coverts.
+In non-breeding plumage and in juveniles, the bird becomes largely white below with a dark cap and a distinctive dark shoulder patch ("wrist mark").

 How to identify it